tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 Try to avoid using these too early in the development process, or you might find yourself being forced to re-add attributes to these calls.

-<h3>`reverse` is not `reverse_order`</h3>
-You want to use `reverse_order` instead of `reverse`. `reverse` converts the ActiveRecord::Relation into a list.
-That is, it executes the SQL query and then reverses the returned values.
-If you only want a subset of that list you will be returning much more than you need.
-For example, suppose you are paginating with a gem like `will_paginate`.
-`will_paginate` will try to limit a query to the number of rows it is paginating.
-Indeed, if you do something like
-{% highlight ruby %}
-Post.all.reverse.paginate(page: 1, per_page: 30)
-{% endhighlight %}
-then the SQL query will pull <b>all</b> the records down and paginate the list.
-HOWEVER, if instead you do
-{% highlight ruby %}
-Post.reverse_order.paginate(page: 1, per_page: 30)
-{% endhighlight %}
-then your SQL query will return at most 30 rows, which will scale much more efficiently.

 <h3>Include Everything You Need</h3>
 Suppose each `Post` `has_one` `author` via `author_id` with an index page for the posts which displays each post and its author's name via the `name` attribute of